samarthdd/icap-aks-delivery/documentation.md

 #it should be empty at this point
 ```

-### Copy keyvalt information from "gw-tfstate-Vault" to your keyvault
+### 3.3 Copy keyvalt secrets from "gw-tfstate-Vault" to your keyvault

 ```
 chmod +x ./scripts/az-secret-script/create-az-secret.sh
 ./scripts/az-secret-script/create-az-secret.sh
 ```
-### Create a self signed certificate.
+### 3.4 Create a self signed certificate.

 ```
 openssl req -newkey rsa:2048 -nodes -keyout tls.key -x509 -days 365 -out certificate.crt